 - How to make a Dungeons and Dragons character

-- How long a D&D game takes
+- How long does a D&D game take?

 - Playing Dungeons and Dragons